Meet Dagny! The pop star from Tromsø is well on her way to an international career with her catchy, feel-good songs and charismatic personality.

 “Playing in your hometown is special, for us and the audience.
 There’s always a great atmosphere.
 We are proud of each other and cheer each other on, Tromsø and I. I think people here like that I still come home to play, and I do not take their support for granted,” says Dagny.

 Dagny did not start getting into music until she was 16 years old.
 Which is a bit late, in her opinion.
 In 2012, she moved from quiet little Tromsø to London to follow her dream and pursue a career in music.
 She spent many years working hard and playing countless concerts, without any further success.
 Towards the end, she was about to give up on her music and enrol as a student, but a phone call back to her parents in Tromsø made her keep trying just a little bit longer.
 Two months later, she had her breakthrough.

 “Things are completely different now, but it took a long time to get here.
 Before, when we were touring, we used to sleep on sofas wherever we could.
 It’s a bit different now.
 But I also think it’s good that we didn’t find success straight away.
 All those years where we didn't make any money at all.
-It means we are all-too familiar with the other side of success and do not take anything for granted,” Dagny explains.
+It means we are all familiar with the other side of success and don't take anything for granted,” Dagny explains.

 Three years have passed since the hit “Backbeat” was released and Dagny became a pop star overnight.
 In the first week alone, her debut single had more than 450,000 plays on Spotify, beating Sia’s “Alive” and Ellie Goulding’s “On My Mind” on Spotify’s streaming list.
 Today, Dagny has over 1.2 million monthly listeners on Spotify.
 When an acoustic version of Backbeat featured in the Grey's Anatomy episode “True Colors” last year, Dagny’s first thought was: